amygdalama/amygdalama.github.io/content/2014-02-17-github-pages-pelican.md

-Title: Porting WordPress Blog to GitHub Pages using Pelican
+Title: Migrating to GitHub Pages using Pelican
-Date: 2014-02-19
+Date: 2014-02-22
 Category: Projects
 Tags: pelican, blogging, wordpress, github-pages, markdown
-Slug: porting-from-wordpress-to-github-pages-with-pelican
+Slug: migrating-to-github-pages-using-pelican
 Author: Amy Hanlon
-Status: draft

-Over the past five (YES, FIVE) days I have been dog-paddling through the ocean of misery that is migrating a blog from one host (WordPress) to another ([GitHub Pages](http://pages.github.com/)) and attempting to learn enough CSS and [Jinja](http://jinja.pocoo.org/) to handle setting up my site using [Pelican](http://docs.getpelican.com/en/3.3.0/).
+Over the past week I've been dog-paddling through the ocean of misery that is migrating a blog from one host (WordPress) to another ([GitHub Pages](http://pages.github.com/)) and attempting to learn enough CSS and [Jinja](http://jinja.pocoo.org/) to handle setting up my site using [Pelican](http://docs.getpelican.com/en/3.3.0/).
 I have no experience with CSS!
 And my HTML experience is limited to inserting angst into my MySpace profile!
 And I became aware of Jinja and Pelican's existence about a week ago!
 So obviously I've drowned myself in 1.5 bottles of my neighborhood liquor store's 2-bottles-of-wine-for-$10 special.

 The great part about this whole process is that with Pelican, I can write my blog posts and pages in [Markdown](http://daringfireball.net/projects/markdown/) (about which I also knew little until last week, but it's *wonderfully easy to learn*.)
 I am so tired of wrangling with WordPress's built-in editor trying to get my code blocks and in-line code to format correctly.
 Markdown is a blissful alternative.